madalynbartman/sunday-summary/_posts/2025-02-23-Crow-Guide.md

 How to Create an API with Crow

 ### Intro
-As mentioned in my Spring Boot Guide, I recently became interested in learning API development in C++ and Java.
-I decided a good place to start would be by translating my first post, a guide on writing an API using FastAPI, into those languages.
+I recently became interested in learning AI development in C++ and Java.
+I thought translating my first post, a guide on writing an API using FastAPI, into Java would be a great place to start.
+The goal is to notice patterns and trends in API development across languages.
+The ideal outcome would be to be able to think of development in a language agnostic sense.
 This blog post contains the C++ version.
-For this project, I'll be using Crow, a C++ framework similar to Python's Flask and FastAPI.
-Let’s get into it!
+Let's get into it!

 ### Definitions
 API: An interface that allows us to programmatically interact with an application.